omersap10/AM-PM-Super-Market/README.md

 # AM-PM-Super-Market
-WinForms application of virtual marketplace that allows stores to sell their products and allows customers to buy store's products using a "smart buying" algorithm that create the cheapest cart from one or several products.
+WinForms application of a virtual marketplace, "AM-PM Super Market," that enables stores to sell their products and allows customers to purchase products using a "smart buying" algorithm that creates the cheapest cart from one or several products.
+The application extensively involves the use of object-oriented principles to ensure efficient and maintainable code structure.
 Implemented in C#.